 Left, Bob at 18, posing for a photo for the Hibbing High School Year book

-Right, Donovan at 18, talking and singing with Dylan in his hotel room
+Right, Donovan at 18, talking and singing with Dylan in Dylan's hotel room